West Papua’s return to the UN: fulfilling Hammarskjöld’s legacy

 ,

-What was the outcome of these peace-keeping endeavours?
-First, the Secretary-General lost his life.
-Second, the new state of Congo nose-dived into chaos and then an authoritarian state.
-Third, the UN Non-Self-Governing Territory of Nederlands Nieuw Guinea (Melanesian West Papua) was illegally passed to Indonesia, a state on the verge of political and economic collapse with no capacity, or will, to uphold the international laws governing the administration of the Non-Self-Governing Territory.
-Indeed, the Republic of Indonesia did not then, and still doesn’t, recognise the principle of self-determination, which is mentioned eleven times in the New York Agreement that Indonesia and the Netherlands signed in the UN’s Headquarters on 15 August 1962.
+What was the outcome of these two UN missions?
+First, the Secretary-General was killed.
+Second, the new state of Congo nose-dived into an authoritarian state.
+Third, West Papua, a Melanesian nation and a UN Non-Self-Governing Territory, was illegally transferred to Indonesia, a state on the verge of political and economic collapse with no capacity, or will, to uphold the international laws governing the administration of a Non-Self-Governing Territory.
+Indeed, the Republic of Indonesia did not then, and still doesn’t, recognise the principle of self-determination, which is mentioned eleven times in the New York Agreement that Indonesia and the Netherlands signed in the UN’s New York Headquarters on 15 August 1962.

 MEDIA RELEASE, West Papua’s return to the UN, fulfilling Dag Hammarskjold’s legacy

-Babuan Mirino (President, FRWP West Papua Womens Office in Melbourne)
+1. Babuan Mirino, President, FRWP West Papua Womens Office-Docklands (1min)

-Pastor Edison Waromi is a former political prisoner (and still endures conditions of house arrest).
-As well as Chair of the Legislative of the United Liberation Movement for West Papua, he is President of the Executive (West Papua National Authority).
-In this speech he asks the Australian government to abandon its Lombok Treaty with Indonesia, and to support West Papua’s independence struggle … “our land is in a state of emergency with the recent deployment of thousands of highly trained Indonesian troops.”
+Pastor Waromi was a political prisoner and still endures the indignity of house arrest.
+In his short moving address from Jayapura he pleaded for the Australian government to abandon its Lombok Treaty with Indonesia, and to support West Papua’s independence struggle … “our land is in a state of emergency with the recent deployment of thousands of highly trained Indonesian troops.”

-Francine is from the Association of Women Teachers in Catholic Schools, DR Congo.
+6. Francine Ngoya, Association of Women Teachers in Catholic Schools, DR Congo (7min)

 Clovis Mwamba’s speech, 17 September 2020